PundiAI/fx-docs/validators/validator-security-notice.md

 To setup your sentry node architecture you can follow the instructions below:

 The config.toml file should be stored in .fxcore/config/config.toml file path.
 You may run the `vi` command line editor to edit the config.toml file.
-If you were in your root directory where .fxcore is situated, you may run the following command to edit:
+If you were in your root directory where .fxcore is situated, you may run the following command to launch the config.toml file using the Vi command line editor:

 ```
 vi .fxcore/config/config.toml